RocketPartners/liftck-terraform-eu/README.md

 on darwin_arm64
 ```

-Once installed move to the working directory where the .TF file(s) are located and create the mentioned `main.tf` file with required blocks and run
+Once installed move to the working directory where the .TF file(s) are located and create the mentioned `main.tf` file with the required `terraform` an  `provider` blocks and run
 ```
 terraform init
 ```